zachtyson/uf_csgo_observer_overlay/README.md

 -   Open CSGO and join a match as a spectator
 -   Run `cl_draw_only_deathnotices 1` in console to get rid of default HUD
 -   Open OBS and add a Browser Source with URL `http://localhost:3000/` and width/height `1920x1080`

-## Startup

--   Launch CSGO
--   In root directory:
-    -   `npm run dev` (Runs client and server concurrently in same terminal)
-    -   **OR**
-    -   `npm run backend:start` & `npm run frontend:start` (Each command in a separate terminal, easier to keep track of console logging)
--   Join CSGO match as spectator
-    -   Run `cl_draw_only_deathnotices 1` in console to get rid of default HUD

 ## OBS Setup